nicolasmendoza/fluidsense/README.md

 **Config**: Defines the default configuration parameters, including paths,  filtering values: date ranges, and sensor values.

-**class SensorMeasurement**:  A Pydantic model for validating and handling sensor data.
+**class SensorData**:  A Pydantic model for validating and handling sensor data.

 **class SensorDataSet**: Encapsulates the logic for loading and filtering CSV data, and provides methods to get and add more information throught Dataframe.